nachocaru/xaprb.com/content/blog/2006-08-27-if-you-only-learn-one-thing-about-database-transactions-it-should-be-this.md

 The way to think about transactions is as an urgent mission.
 The instant you say `START TRANSACTION`, the race is on.

 It's like when you're waiting in the car for the pouring rain to stop, before you make a mad dash for the house.
-You prepare yourself, unlock the door, unbuckle the seat belt&#8230; take a deep breath&#8230; *START TRANSACTION go go go go COMMIT!*
+You prepare yourself, unlock the door, unbuckle the seat belt... take a deep breath... *START TRANSACTION go go go go COMMIT!*

 ### 2. Do as few statements as possible